Dell Medical School

 1. Apply leadership skills to promote, influence, and sustain educational change.

-2. Apply general principles of learning drawn from theoretical perspective such as cognitive psychology, social constructivism, and motivation to the analysis of teaching and learning situations in medicine.
+2. Apply general principles of learning drawn from theoretical perspectives such as cognitive psychology, social constructivism, and motivation to the analysis of teaching and learning situations in medicine.

-4. Design and conduct a program evaluation or basic educational study appropriate for publication in academic journals or presentation at professional meetings.
+4. Design and conduct a program evaluation or other scholarly work appropriate for publication in academic journals or presentation at professional meetings.

 To apply, click the application form link below and upload your most updated CV.

-*Note: We will send an attestation form to your supervisor to approve your participation in this fellowship and your protected time to attend Friday seminars and complete project work.
+*Note: We will send an attestation form to your supervisor to approve your participation in this fellowship and your protected time free from clinical duties to attend Friday seminars and complete project work.

 Course Directors: